ng-Classic/ng-classic/aio/content/guide/change-detection-skipping-subtrees.md

 ## An event is handled by a component with OnPush

-If Angular Classichandles an event within a component with OnPush strategy, the framework will execute change detection within the entire component tree.
-Angular Classicwill ignore component subtrees with roots using OnPush, which have not received new inputs and are outside the component which handled the event.
+If Angular Classic handles an event within a component with OnPush strategy, the framework will execute change detection within the entire component tree.
+Angular Classic will ignore component subtrees with roots using OnPush, which have not received new inputs and are outside the component which handled the event.

-As an example, if Angular Classichandles an event within `MainComponent`, the framework will run change detection in the entire component tree.
-Angular Classicwill ignore the subtree with root `LoginComponent` because it has `OnPush` and the event happened outside of its scope.
+As an example, if Angular Classic handles an event within `MainComponent`, the framework will run change detection in the entire component tree.
+Angular Classic will ignore the subtree with root `LoginComponent` because it has `OnPush` and the event happened outside of its scope.

 <div class="lightbox">
   <img alt="Change detection propagation from OnPush component" src="generated/images/guide/change-detection/on-push-trigger.svg">